CryptoFraudDetection/cgml/README.md

-# Main
+# cgml

-Main repository for the project.
+Repository for the cgml challenge.

 ## Installing `uv`